VSCodeVim/Vim/README.md

 * Command combinations (`c3w`, `daw`, `2dd`, etc) and remapping (jj to esc)
 * Incremental search with `/` and `?`
 * Marks
-* Vim options
+* Vim settings (like .vimrc)
 * Multi-cursor support.
 Allows multiple simultaneous cursors to receive Vim commands (e.g. allows `/` search, each cursor has independent clipboards, etc.).
-* And many more!
+* And much more!
 Refer to the [roadmap](ROADMAP.md) or everything we support.

 Please [report missing features/bugs on GitHub](https://github.com/VSCodeVim/Vim/issues).
-Everyone uses Vim in their own special way, let us know if we're missing your favourite command.
+Everyone uses Vim in their own special way, so let us know if we're missing your favourite command.
 Drop by and say hi on [Slack](https://vscodevim-slackin.azurewebsites.net).

 ## Configure